A new EU proposal, embraced by the United States, gives Iran a last chance, but Tehran seems fixated on using it to shut down the IAEA investigation.

 Hussein Ibish is a senior resident scholar at the Arab Gulf States Institute in Washington.
-He is a weekly columnist for The National (UAE) and a monthly contributing writer for The International New York Times.
-Ibish is also a regular contributor to many other U.S. and Middle Eastern publications.
+He is a weekly columnist for Bloomberg and The National (UAE) and is also a regular contributor to many other U.S. and Middle Eastern publications.
 He has made thousands of radio and television appearances and was the Washington, DC correspondent for the Daily Star (Beirut).
 Many of Ibish’s articles are archived on his Ibishblog website.

 His most recent book is What’s Wrong with the One-State Agenda?
 Why Ending the Occupation and Peace with Israel is Still the Palestinian National Goal (ATFP, 2009).
 Ibish was included in all three years (2011, 2012, and 2013) of Foreign Policy’s “Twitterati 100,” the magazine’s list of 100 “must-follow” Twitter feeds on foreign policy.

-Ibish previously served as a senior fellow at the American Task Force on Palestine (ATFP), and executive director of the Hala Salaam Maksoud Foundation for Arab-American Leadership from 2004 to 2009.
-From 1998 to 2004, Ibish served as communications director for the American-Arab Anti-Discrimination Committee.
-He has a PhD in Comparative Literature from the University of Massachusetts, Amherst.
+Ibish previously served as a senior fellow at the American Task Force on Palestine, and executive director of the Hala Salaam Maksoud Foundation for Arab-American Leadership from 2004-09.
+From 1998-2004, Ibish served as communications director for the American-Arab Anti-Discrimination Committee.
+He has a PhD in comparative literature from the University of Massachusetts, Amherst.